Principles and Application of Evidence for nursing Practice

 3 credits for UG

-This course is designed for nurses and other health care professionals to recognize cultural dimensions of problems that occur in health care contexts between and among patients, families and staff.
-The goal is to help the learner understand human differences, preferences, biases and stereotypes in order to foster the development of awareness, sensitivity knowledge, and competence required to provide affirmation of the diversity they encounter in health care institutions and practice situations.
-Various theoretical and experiential approaches will be explored for use in making sensitive assessments, interventions and analyses of cultural issues in health care contexts.
+This course is designed to help students explore, understand, and appreciate the challenges posed by culturally and ethnically diverse patient populations and to recognize cultural dimensions of problems that occur in health care contexts between health care providers and patients and their families.
+The goal is to help the learner understand human differences, preferences, biases and stereotypes in order to foster the development of awareness, sensitivity, knowledge, and competence required to provide affirmation of the diversity they encounter in health care institutions and practice situations.

 Nursing and the Humanities